 In fact, up to 75% of recruiters and hiring professionals use some sort of a recruiting or applicant tracking system to assess and pre-screen potential hires.
 A simple resume template will help you get by that software with ease!

-Still not sure whether you should use a classic resume template?
+Still not sure whether you should use a simple resume template?
 Here’s our last bit of advice: get on the employer’s website and browse a bit.
 Is the language formal?
 How are the employees dressed in photos?
 This way you will get a good “feel” for the culture and know whether the classic format is one you should use.

-And if it’s a “yes”, go check the stylish and classic resume templates lined up by our team!
+And if it’s a “yes”, go check the free stylish and classic resume templates lined up by our team!